These Eggnog Cookies are a big time holiday favorite cookie recipe!

 - 1 teaspoon vanilla extract

 - 2 large egg yolks

-Bake for 18 to 19 minutes or until the bottoms turn light brown.
+- Bake for 15 minutes or until the bottoms turn light brown.
 Transfer to wire racks to cool.